High School Equivalency Diploma

 - Why do you want to attend LARA?

-- What skills and knowledge do you wish to achieve at LARA?
+- What skills and knowledge do you wish to gain at LARA?

 - How do you plan on achieving those goals at LARA?